-Cell division and cell cycle: Mitosis and meiosis, their regulation, steps in cell cycle, and control of cell cycle, Growth and characteristics of cell division.
+Cell motility: Cilia, flagella of eukaryotes and prokaryotes, their molecular mechanism Cell division and cell cycle: Mitosis and meiosis, their regulation, steps in cell cycle, and control of cell cycle.

 Regulators of cell cycle progression: MPF, families of cyclins and cyclin dependent kinases, Growth factors, cell cycle inhibitors.